Q: What does S.A.P. mean?

 A: Student Assistance Program.
 In 1983 when the Board of Education requested the program, it started with a focus on alcohol and other drug prevention and early intervention only, it was called the Chemical Awareness Network or C.A.N.
 Many staff and long-time community partners still call it C.A.N. even though support is offered for any barrier to learning.

-A: S.A.P. centralized office is located at the District Education Center so S.A.P. services can be accessed by all students and staff in every school.
-Although we are at the District Office, we are as close as a phone call, or e-mail away.
-Satelite sites, designed to bring more S.A.P. staff to a specific area or school, may be set up when partnerships with individual schools, other organizations or special funding is available.
+A: S.A.P. centralized office is located at the District Education Center where services can be accessed by all students and staff in every school.
+Although we are at the District Office, we are as close as a phone call or e-mail away.

 A: Student Assistance Program is designed to help support all who work in the Educational process.
 We want to make schools a safer place by working one-on-one with students and their families.
 We also support School Administrators, Teachers, and anyone who wants to help students make it through school safely and successfully.

 Q: What can S.A.P. do to support me as a Teacher/Staff Member?